ysyk2021/the-role-of-empowerment-in-conflict-resolution-providing-tools-and-resources-for-effective/src/chapter-9-1.md

-# Techniques for Measuring and Evaluating Empowerment Effectiveness in Conflict Resolution

 Effective conflict resolution involves empowering individuals or groups to actively participate and influence the resolution process.
 Assessing the effectiveness of empowerment techniques is crucial for understanding their impact and improving conflict resolution outcomes.
 This chapter explores various techniques for measuring and evaluating empowerment effectiveness in conflict resolution, providing mediators and facilitators with tools and resources to assess the success of empowerment interventions.